What Happened When The Teachers Disappeared: The First Week

 Still, they sat there and waited.
 Some sat and yacked on the waist-high, raggedy pressed-wood bookshelf in the back of the classroom, but most played on their phones. #noteachernowork

 When the bell rang, they all crowded the doorway and spilled out into the hallway celebrating their good fortune, while a few murmured in concern.
 Where was their teacher?
 Does this mean no homework?
 Had the date for the test been pushed back?
-All unclear, so the good students worried.
+This was all unclear, so the ‘good students’ worried.

 Day 2: On the second day, the students filed into Mrs. Lewis’s 11th grade English Lit class expecting an explanation, but one by one they all saw the empty desk and the blank chalkboard.
 Some of the books had disappeared from the bookshelves in the back of the room, and the bulletin boards were bare.
 This time, they knew what was coming: free period.

 Being forward-thinkers, they knew that if they were too rowdy someone would notice, so they kept the noise to a minimum.
 Some played cards.
 Most bragged on social media that they didn’t have any work to do.
 A few started to work on work due for second period, and two girls sat up on the window sill and read.